JuliaLang/julia/doc/manual/types.rst

 The types :obj:`Bool`, :class:`Int8` and :class:`UInt8` all have identical
 representations: they are eight-bit chunks of memory.
 Since Julia's type system is nominative, however, they are not interchangeable despite having identical structure.
-Another fundamental difference between them is that they have different supertypes: :obj:`Bool`'s direct supertype is :class:`Integer`, :class:`Int8`'s is :obj:`Signed`, and :class:`UInt8`'s is :obj:`Unsigned`.
+A fundamental difference between them is that they have different supertypes: :obj:`Bool`'s direct supertype is :class:`Integer`, :class:`Int8`'s is :obj:`Signed`, and :class:`UInt8`'s is :obj:`Unsigned`.
 All other differences between :obj:`Bool`, :class:`Int8`, and :class:`UInt8` are